Skinny001/Skinny001/README.md

 ## 👨‍💻 About Me

-Front-End Developer with a growing passion for Web3 technologies and smart contract development.
+Front-End Developer| Flutter Developer| with a growing passion for Web3 technologies and smart contract development.
 I love building beautiful, responsive user interfaces and connecting them to the decentralized web.

 - 🔭 Front-end for web2/web3
 - 🌱 Smart contract development and blockchain technologies